botpress/botpress-examples/motivation-bot/README.md

 ### 4. Install modules

 Directly in your command line again, you need to install [botpress-messenger](https://github.com/botpress/botpress-messenger) module to connect your bot to a Facebook Page.
+Also, we will need [botpress-rivescript](https://github.com/botpress/botpress-rivescript) to set add some basic interaction to our bot.

 ```
 botpress install messenger
+botpress install rivescript
 ```

 ### 5. Start